 Solution: Create a healthy study space

-Your study space should let you lock in your mind and laser focus on completing your task.
+Your study space should let you focus on tasks with a clear mind and minimal distractions.
 If this doesn’t sound like your experience, it’s time to shake things up!
 Assess if the space is the right one for you and if it is serving your needs by using the evaluation tools for a productive study space from the ASC.

 Have you felt unfocused or easily distracted when trying to study?

-When you’re studying, it’s best to focus on one task at a time and give it your full attention.
-Whether you are needing strategies for kick starting a study session or how to stay focused once in a study session, utilize the ASC resource on procrastination blasting strategies to get more done with less headaches.
+When studying, it’s best to focus on one task at a time and give it your full attention.
+Whether you need strategies for kick-starting a study session or staying focused once in a study session, utilize the ASC resource on procrastination blasting strategies to get more done with fewer headaches.
 Study smarter, not harder!

 Have you lacked feedback?

 To grow as a learner is to seek out and utilize feedback.
-Sources of feedback can be classmates, peers in your program, friends, and especially professors.
+Sources of feedback can be classmates, peers in your program, friends, and especially instructors.

 - Ask them during study sessions if there are any concepts or content they think you may need to work on.